conan-io/docs/examples/tools/cmake/cmake_toolchain/llvm_clang.rst

 This profile will use the CMake "Visual Studio" generator.
-This indicates that the Clang compiler will be the one provided by Visual Studio, and installed as a component of Visual Studio via de Visual Studio installer.
+This indicates that the Clang compiler will be the one provided by Visual Studio, and installed as a component of Visual Studio via the Visual Studio installer.
 Note the ``compiler.version=19`` is a different version than the one used above, which was ``compiler.version=18``, as the version inside Visual is defined automatically by its installer.